 Leaving the fawning superlatives of Eastern mysticism and the New-Ager folk aside about how the “really” real is the true and better real, it strikes me as more than interesting that people find it so easy to believe there must be something more, some transcendent spiritual reality that is not material, and we cant discover it thru materialistic, (read scientific) means.
-Whether this spiritual essence contains souls or universal consciousness or not, or has entities of some kind as described by so many religions, there is a strong belief that a spiritual non-material something certainly exists.
+Whether this spiritual essence contains souls or universal consciousness or not, or has entities of some kind as described by so many religions, there is at very least a strong belief that a spiritual non-material something certainly exists.
 It is taken for granted by many, even those who have rejected traditional religion, or a belief in god altogether.

 Here’s the US numbers: 61% of Nones (the non-religious) believe in a some sort of god or universal spirit.
 The other 33% of the non-religious identify as atheists, saying there isn’t a god, with just 4% remaining agnostic on the subject.
 A little over a third of the Nones then, have rejected the idea of god, or say we cant know if there is one or not: along with religion they reject such spiritual claims as deities or angels and devils or heaven and hell.
 One wonders if some of these folks still might accept the idea of a soul.